Kit Carson: Personal life

 In 1847, the future General William Tecumseh Sherman met Carson in Monterey, California.
 Sherman wrote: "His fame was then at its height,... and I was very anxious to see a man who had achieved such feats of daring among the wild animals of the Rocky Mountains, and still wilder Indians of the plains....
 I cannot express my surprise at beholding such a small, stoop-shouldered man, with reddish hair, freckled face, soft blue eyes, and nothing to indicate extraordinary courage or daring.
 He spoke but little and answered questions in monosyllables."

-Colonel Edward W. Wynkoop wrote: "Kit Carson was five feet five and one half-inches tall, weighed about 140 pounds, of nervy, iron temperament, squarely built, slightly bow-legged, and those members apparently too short for his body.
+Colonel Edward W. Wynkoop wrote: "Kit Carson was five feet five and one half-inches tall [5 ft], weighed about 140 lb, of nervy, iron temperament, squarely built, slightly bow-legged, and those members apparently too short for his body.
 But, his head and face made up for all the imperfections of the rest of his person.
 His head was large and well-shaped with yellow straight hair, worn long, falling on his shoulders.
 His face was fair and smooth as a woman's with high cheekbones, straight nose, a mouth with a firm, somewhat sad expression yet kissable lips, a keen, deep-set but beautiful, mild blue eye, which could become terrible under some circumstances, and like the warning of the rattlesnake, gave notice of attack.
 Though quick-sighted, he was slow and soft of speech, and posed great natural modesty."

 Lieutenant George Douglas Brewerton made one coast-to-coast dispatch-carrying trip to Washington, DC, with Carson.
-Brewerton wrote: "The Kit Carson of my imagination was over six feet high—a sort of modern Hercules in his build—with an enormous beard, and a voice like a roused lion....
+Brewerton wrote: "The Kit Carson of my imagination was over 6 ft high—a sort of modern Hercules in his build—with an enormous beard, and a voice like a roused lion....
 The real Kit Carson I found to be a plain, simple... man; rather below the medium height, with brown, curling hair, little or no beard, and a voice as soft and gentle as a woman's.
-In fact, the hero of a hundred desperate encounters, whose life had been mostly spent amid wilderness, where the white man is almost unknown, was one of Dame Nature's gentleman...."
+In fact, the hero of a hundred desperate encounters, whose life had been mostly spent amid wilderness, where the white man is almost unknown, was one of Dame Nature's gentleman [sic]...."